 Friday 10am - Restorative Yoga

-Currently on Zoom - normally MSA Stockport, Wood Bank Works, Turncroft Lane, SK1 4AR
+Live classes from 21st May - MSA Stockport, Wood Bank Works, Turncroft Lane, SK1 4AR

 10am - 11:15am

 Classes every Friday from 10am until 11:15am.

 The class involves gentle movement to help get the joints moving and to improve strength and flexibility.
 It’s about spending some time with the breath and really connecting with the body.
 Simply doing that dramatically improves your sense of well being.

 MSA Stockport is located between New Zealand Road and Vernon Park.

 Address: 1st Floor, Woodbank Works, Woodbank Industrial Estate, Turncroft Lane, Offerton, Stockport, Cheshire, SK1 4AR.
 Please note that the postcode takes you to Leonardo Windows and Conservatories next door.